-In my forthcoming book, On Time In Full: Achieving Perfect Delivery with Lean Thinking in Purchasing, Supply Chain and Production Planning, I explore the reasons why manufacturing and distribution businesses fail to deliver on time.
+On Time In Full: Achieving Perfect Delivery with Lean Thinking in Purchasing, Supply Chain and Production Planning, about the reasons why manufacturing and distribution businesses fail to deliver on time.
 In this series of blogs, I am going to talk about the reasons why so many distribution businesses suffer from poor on-time-in-full delivery performance and excessive inventory.

 The decision about what products to sell and what products not to sell is one of the most important marketing decisions that most manufacturing and distribution businesses will make.
 Developing and delivering a product range that best meets the customers’ needs is critical for the success of any product-based business.
 Actively managing this product range and adapting it to changing customer needs is a vital function in these businesses.
 Unfortunately, in many cases, I find that businesses have no formal process for product management.
 Product ranges grow haphazardly and are rarely subject to formal review.
 This inevitably leads to excessive stock, write-offs, losses, and poor on-time delivery performance.